rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 not going to discuss that.

 Haskell is an amazingly efficient tool for writing new code when our fingertips know what to do.
-Sometimes they do not, and then it not much better than other languages.
-It lets us brute force something to satisfy the requirements.
+Sometimes they do not, and then it is not much better than other languages.
+It lets us brute-force the code to satisfy the requirements.
 It is Turing complete, meaning that you can write as much nonsense as you want.

 What bit me is: